-Because I recognise these emotions, but also because I am an enormous man-baby, I have come to San Francisco to try and find some of my favourite games in the growing number of arcades and barcades which have popped up around the city.
+Because I recognise these emotions, but also because I am an enormous man-baby, I have come to San Francisco to try and find some of my favourite games in the growing number of arcades and barcades which have popped up around the city in recent years.

-It’s been years since I last played Tekken, but my heart skips a beat when I see the old cabinet inside my first stop, the Musee Mechanique on Fisherman’s Wharf.
+It’s been perhaps a decade since I last played Tekken, but my heart skips a beat when I see the old cabinet inside my first stop, the Musee Mechanique on Fisherman’s Wharf.
 The museum has a 300-strong collection of vintage arcade pieces, ranging from dusty 100-year-old automatons, through to eerie fortune-telling mannequins.
-Then, up the back, a selection of classic computer games from the 1980s and 90s.
+Then, up the back, there’s a largely ignored selection of classic computer games from the 1980s and 90s.

 I make a beeline for Tekken, literally my old stomping ground, but am heartbroken to see my face – or perhaps the face of my 12-year-old self – staring back at me from a black mirror.
 The game is out of order.
 Still, there are around half a dozen arcades in the city these days and surely one will have a working version of my old pal.

 “This is really the original in San Francisco.
-A couple opened after us, but we were here first,” says Joe Weisenberger, manager of Brewcade.
-“There are some bigger places, like nightclub style, but our focus is on a neighbourhood, community vibe.”
+A couple opened after us, but we were here first,” says Joe Weisenberger, manager of Brewcade later that night.
+“There are some bigger places, almost nightclub style, but our focus is on a neighbourhood, community vibe.”

 The games are important here on Market Street, but as the name suggests, there’s a big focus on booze, too.
-“There are 28 taps,” says Weisenberger.
+“There are 28 taps in total,” says Weisenberger.
 “We have Belgian stuff and German stuff, but a lot from San Francisco, too.”

 Talking over the din of the bar, Weisenberger explains that some customers only come to game, but others are just here for the beer.
 The games are generally pretty cheap, but their star attraction is Killer Queen, which is $1 per play and can have up to 10 players at once.
 The 35-year-old describes this as a “destination game” with players apparently coming from far and wide.
 “There are only a handful in existence, so it’s really popular.”